gutocarvalho/docker-thumbor-opencv/README.md

 Dockerfile for Thumbor 6.7.5 and OpenCV 4.2.0.32.

-Using python:2.7 base image.
+Using python 2.7 base image.

-## How to build
+## How to build it

     git clone https://github.com/gutocarvalho/docker-thumbor-opencv.git
     cd docker-thumbor-opencv